inn-ctrl/llm-project/README.md

 Therefore, an arbitrary sensible conclusion is that the movie reviews do include 225 positive reviews and 75 negative reviews.

-3. distilbert:
+2. distilbert:
 This model fails to representat the sampled data very well.
-Looking at both precision and recall (0.02 and 0.15 on weighted avg), we can see that the model did not represent negative and positive records enough.
-Recall fals at 1 which means that it perfectly indentified true positives in the dataset.
+Looking at both precision and recall (0.03 and 0.11 on weighted avg), we can see that the model did not represent negative and positive records enough.
+Recall falls at 1 which means that it perfectly indentified true positives in the dataset.
 Considering that score, lack of consideration for true negatives, and overall low model accuracy score of 0.15, we did not go with this models findings at this stage.

 Results: This model shows that all 300 move reviews are negative.
 Interpretation: The model seems to be fully agreeing with the EDA, which begs the need for further exploration as it may even perform better if we consider the whole dataset.
 That remains something for future exploration due to the computational challenge for the full dataset.
 However, for now we can say that distilbert does not represent our sample very well.